Think about the last time you taught someone something difficult. Did you just tell them what to do, or did you show them how it’s done?

 “Stochastic Gradient Descent can write better code than you.” – Andrej Karpathy.

-Cresta is the “system of record” for expertise.
-Our software learns expert behaviors and practices directly from human examples to uniformly distribute expertise to the rest of the team.
-This approach helps us unlock the full potential of human knowledge, allowing neural networks to give value to data points we may have not considered previously.
+So how do you teach a program expertise?
+By example.
+Rather than programming with step-by-step instructions, machine learning allows us to program by example.
+By training machine learning programs with examples of successful outcomes, we unlock the full potential of human knowledge, allowing neural networks to give value to data points we may have not considered previously.
 Andrej Karpathy describes this as Software 2.0.
 As Andrej put it, “Stochastic Gradient Descent can write better code than you.”

-To better understand how learning by demonstration empowers teams, let’s take a look at another practical implementation: AlphaGo.
+To better understand how learning by example can empower teams, let’s take a look at another practical implementation: AlphaGo.

 AlphaGo was first program to defeat a world Go champion.
-The game of Go requires years of experience humans to master, but AlphaGo was able to beat world-class players within months of its conception.
+For humans, the game of Go requires years of experience to master.
+But AlphaGo was able to beat world-class players within months of its inception.

 To know what move to make next, a Go player needs to stay calibrated within the changing contexts of the game.
 In each configuration of the board, each potential move has its own unique reward.
 Just like a board game, an individual’s workflow can vary.
 Experts learn how to optimize their workflows for the reward of a given task.
 This was the focus of our PhDs.

 At Cresta, we apply these principles to help make contact center agents Experts on Day One®.
-Consider the workflow of a call center agent engaging with a customer via live chat.
-A conversation has various potential endpoints, but the agent must know which steps to take to optimize reward, relying on context to evaluate the behaviors, expressions, questions, or offerings that would help close a deal.
+Consider the workflow of a contact center agent communicating with a customer.
+A conversation can have many different endings.
+The agent must rely on her expertise to optimize the outcome.
+She continuously evaluates the possible behaviors, expressions, questions, or offerings that would help close a deal.
 Naturally, experts produce better outcomes than average performers.

 By helping agents expertly navigate customer interactions, Cresta has been able to close the 3x performance gap between the lowest and highest performing agents.

-Thanks to Andrej Karpathy, Alex Roe, Navjot Matharu and Sophia Arakelyan for reviewing drafts of this.
+Thanks to Andrej Karpathy, Alex Roe, Navjot Matharu, Sophia Arakelyan, and Osman Javed for their reviews.